-The authorities have implemented new processes in order to manage the segregation of green bond proceeds, which we view as positive.
-Specifically, the Polish Public Finance Act was amended to enable the ring-fencing of proceeds to a separate "Green Cash Account" for disbursement to specific eligible projects over time.
-7
+In 2016, the authorities implemented new processes in order to manage the segregation of green bond proceeds, which we view as positive.
+Specifically, the Polish Public Finance Act was amended to enable the ring-fencing of proceeds to a separate "Green Cash Account" for disbursement to specific eligible projects over time.^Z

-The transfer of funds from the Green Cash Account occurred after initial disbursements from the budget, with corresponding amounts adjusted from the account on a regular basis.
+Once eligible expenditures are earmarked, the transfer of funds from the Green Cash Account will occur only after initial disbursements from the budget, with corresponding amounts adjusted from the account on a regular basis.
 Such retrospective adjustments raise the risk of double counting of projects, especially as additional green bonds are issued.
 In order to mitigate double counting challenges, however, the State Treasury has committed to reconcile the allocation of green bond proceeds within its annual budget review and has provide assurance that the budget will not allow for the listing of the same allocation/subsidy or project more than once.